Harvesting Summer Vegetables

 Lima beans are best harvested when the pods are full, but before they start turning yellow.
 They are more tender when immature, and meatier when mature.
 The same applies to snap beans.
 When the seeds are half of full size or larger, the pods will be more fibrous and starchy.

 Feel the tips of sweet corn ears.
-When they feel full through the husk they are ready for harvest.
+When they feel full through the husk, they are ready for harvest.
 You’ll see dry silks.
 Open the top of the ear, peeling back the husks, and kernels should be filled out.
 Press a kernel with your fingernail, and it should have a milky sap.
-Use as soon as possible after harvest for the maximum sweetness.
+Use as soon as possible after harvest for maximum sweetness.

 If you didn’t harvest onions for eating while they were still small, harvest when bulbs are one to one and a half inches across for boiling and pickling.
-Harvest them even larger, when tops fall over and the base of leaves (“necks”) shrivel, for storing and general cooking.
+Harvest them even larger when tops fall over and the base of leaves (“necks”) shrivel for storing and general cooking.

 Harvest hot peppers as you need them, the young and green ones being hotter in many cases than the mature and colored ones.
 Late in the season, you can pull the whole plant, and dry peppers in a warm, well-ventilated space.
 On the other hand, harvest sweet peppers when the fruits are full and firm.
 You can leave them on the plant if you want them to turn colors if this is the case for a particular selection (some stay green, others turn colors when fully mature).
 Even if a pepper will eventually turn colors, it can still be eaten while green with little difference in flavor, if any.